Finchcocks: Ownership

 The house was built in 1725 and named after the family who lived on the site in the 13th century.

 Finchcocks was owned by Edward Horden, whose family crest lies above the front door.
-Edward was Clerk of the Green Cloth - a secretary to the board that was responsible for organising royal journeys and auditing the Royal Household accounts for three monarchs, Edward VI, Mary and Elizabeth I.
+Edward was Clerk of the Green Cloth - a secretary to the board that was responsible for organising royal journeys and auditing the Royal Household accounts for three monarchs, Edward VI, Mary I and Elizabeth I.

-The current house was built for Edward Bathurst (1680-1772), a London barrister and 'Master of the Middle Temple'.
+The current house was built for Edward Bathurst (1680-1772), a London barrister and Master of the Middle Temple.
 Edward resided there until his death, before which he conveyed the estate to Charles, son of his second marriage.
-Charles died in 1767 and subsequently passed it to his brother Reverend Thomas Bathurst, who resided there until 1796.
+Charles died in 1767 at which point the estate passed onto this brother, Richard Bathurst, a minor canon of Rochester Cathedral, who resided there until 1796.
+The University College London Legacies of British Slavery database details the fact that, as well as inheriting Finchcocks, he inherited a plantation in Jamaica with 56 slaves; 35 men, 21 women and 8 children.

 Finchcocks was sold to Robert Springett (1753 – 1826) in 1797, a local landowner who enlarged the estate from 210 to 344 acres.

 In 1863, Richard Springett sold the property to his neighbour Edward Hussey of Scotney Castle.

 In the period of Hussey's ownership, the property was rented to Sir James Stirling who lived at Finchcocks from 1882.
 During this time the property was visited by Siegfried Sassoon, who described the house in his memoirs The Weald of Youth.

-During the Second World War pupils and teachers from Kings School Rochester lodged there before the house was requisitioned by the army.
+During the Second World War pupils and teachers from King's School, Rochester lodged there before the house was requisitioned by the army.

-From 1960 - 1970, the property was a school for The Legat Ballet - Nicolas Legat and his wife Nadine Nicolava Legat, who brought the classical Russian style of ballet to the UK back in 1923.
+From 1960 - 1970, the property was a school for The Legat Ballet - Nicolas Legat and his wife Nadine Nicolava Legat, who brought the classical Russian style of ballet to the UK in 1923.

 After wartime use for military purposes and a period of institutional use in the 1960s, the house was acquired in 1971 by Richard and Katrina Burnett, who restored it and in 1976 opened it as both a museum housing their collection of historic keyboard instruments and a centre for concerts and other musical events.

 When they decided to retire and downsize in 2015, much of the important collection was dispersed at auction, but Finchcocks itself was sold to another musical couple, Neil and Harriet Nichols, who run courses for pianists at the house and host charitable concerts, as well as making it their home.